bgeorgios/XSEAr/R/Documentation.md

 ***Crescent-tsunami.csv***

-Tsunami amplitudes (m) extracted from NGDC/WDS Global Historical Tsunami Database for the tide gauge station at Crescent City, CA. Amplitudes less than 0.1 m that occured prior to 1960 have been filtered out.
+Tsunami amplitudes (m) extracted from NGDC/WDS Global Historical Tsunami Database for the tide gauge station at Crescent City, CA. Amplitudes less than or equal to 0.1 m that occured prior to 1960 have been filtered out.